Facebook pixel

 • Blunt Trauma: A sudden impact can place excessive pressure on the nerves.
 This form of trauma can also occur during car accidents or workplace disasters.

 • Surgical Accidents: A surgical error can happen between a patient and doctor where nerves are permanently damaged.
+This could lead to a medical malpractice lawsuit.

 Nerve Damage Symptoms

 The symptoms of nerve damage can occur anywhere in the body: head, neck, leg, or arm.
-Regardless of the incident, nerve injuries can occur in several areas of the body.
-Take note of the following types of nerve damage:

-Spinal Nerve Damage
+Spinal Cord Nerve Damage

 Nerve trauma within the spinal area causes numbness primarily around the neck and back.
 However, numbness can happen in other parts of the body.
 For instance, the pain may take the form of a sharp pain running down your leg or arm.